2020–2021 Xi Jinping Administration reform spree: As stated by Chinese officials

-Chinese leadership has said the reforms aim to increase "common prosperity" in the hopes of shrinking the country's income and wealth disparities.
+Chinese leadership has said the reforms aim to increase common prosperity in the hopes of shrinking the country's income and wealth disparities.
 Some of the efforts aim to lower the costs associated with child-rearing in the hopes of reversing a falling birth-rate.

 Interpretations and speculation

-The Wall Street Journal has stated that the goal of the reforms is to establish tighter control over the market economy, granting the state and the Communist Party renewed legitimacy.
-Other commentators have speculated that the reforms amount to an attempt by Xi to retrench his power before the 20th National Congress of the Chinese Communist Party and an effort aimed at China increasing its self-reliance, due to heightened tensions with trading partners.
+The Wall Street Journal has stated that the goal of the reforms is to establish tighter control over the market economy, granting the state and the CCP renewed legitimacy.
+Other commentators have speculated that the reforms amount to an attempt by Xi to retrench his power before the 20th National Congress of the CCP and an effort aimed at China increasing its self-reliance, due to heightened tensions with trading partners.

 Beginning of reform activity

 "Three red lines" and property sector regulation

+During the 19th Party Congress, Xi Jinping stated with regard to China's property sector that "property is to be lived in, not speculated on."
+This principle became part of the basis for the three red lines.
 A working paper published by the National Bureau of Economic Research in 2020 estimated that China's property sector accounted for 29% of the country's economic activity.
-In August 2020, in an effort to better manage the sector, which historically has been heavily leveraged, Chinese regulators introduced drafts of rules dubbed the "three red lines" to formally limit the borrowing of real estate firms.
+In August 2020, in an effort to better manage the sector, which historically has been heavily leveraged, Chinese regulators introduced drafts of rules dubbed the three red lines to formally limit the borrowing of real estate firms.
 The "three red lines" mandate that developers maintain: